Join our Postgraduate Open Day - Sat 24 June

 Independent research

-If you choose Practice as Research, Research in Practice you will complete a 15,000-word dissertation.
-If you choose Praxis: Practical & Embodied Research Methods you will complete an Independent Research Project, where you will develop a performance project assessed by documentation and a 500-word piece of copy framing the work (75%), and a viva (25%).
+You can choose to complete either a 12,000-word dissertation or a practice-based dissertation .
+If you choose the practice based dissertation, you will develop a performance project assessed by documentation and a 500-word piece of copy framing the work (75%), and a viva (25%).

 Please note that the optional module information listed on the website for this programme is intended to be indicative, and the availability of optional modules may vary from year to year.
 Where a module is no longer available we will let you know as soon as we can and help you to make other choices.